top of page

 Welcome to everyone--young or old, experienced or beginner!
 Please join us for a fun afternoon of international folk dancing.
 We meet Sundays from 2 to 4 pm in the beautiful Plaza Arts theater (it has a wood floor for comfortable dancing) in historic downtown Carrollton.

-Go dancing this week!
+Go dancing this weekend.
+Dancing makes you smarter.

 Susie